Monday to Friday - 9:00am -5:30pm

 Reactor dimensions and mixing requirements

-Reactor dimensions influence mixing inside the reaction, pumping requirements for water flow, and injection depth for air flow.
+Reactor dimensions influence mixing inside the reaction chamber, pumping requirements for water flow, and injection depth for air flow.

 Utilising the specially designed MBBR diffuser assembly and manipulating biological filter dimensions the Pure Aquatics design approach and MBBR filters achieve optimum results for ammonia removal for the target system requirements.